PasqualeZingo/trafficGen/README.md

 To add dashboards throught the API, use the add.sh script on a json file containing a dashboard object, along with associated visualizations and index patterns.
 A list of dashboards used for pivoting from squert can be found at github.com/Security-Onion-Solutions/securityonion-elastic.

 ### addall.sh
-If placed in the same directory as add.sh, this script will attempt to add all files in the current directory to kibana.
-Of course, adding the add.sh and addall.sh scripts themselves will fail, which will result in a couple of error messages during the process.
+If placed in the same directory as add.sh, this script will attempt to add all json files in the current directory to kibana.
+Non dashboard object json files will also be attempted, but will most likely fail, which will not interupt the script.
+However, it is recommended that all json files in the directory with this script conatin dashboard objects and associated data, in order to avoid adding other unwanted objects.